-NEXT may be used during an Auto-ATE session to abort a command and move on to the next one in the command file.
-Thus, a delay command could be bypassed in order to continue execution immediately, a bad XR command could be ignored, etc. NEXT is especially useful during command file debugging sessions.
+NEXT or RETURN may be used during an Auto-ATE session to abort a command and move on to the next one in the command file.
+(NEXT and RETURN are interpreted the same.)
+Thus, a delay command could be bypassed to continue execution immediately, a bad | XR | command could be ignored, etc. This is useful during Auto-ATE file debugging.